Drug and Alcohol Overdose Prevention Resources

 Naloxone is an opioid antagonist that can quickly and safely reverse the potential for an opioid overdose.
-FCHD has a distribution program and training available to our four-county service area.
-The training, provided by trained staff, seeks to educate, equip individuals, and/or organizations that may encounter or witness an overdose at their location (CDC).
-This is a community distribution program, in partnership with our providing pharmacies.
+FCHD has a training program that is offered to Polk, Butler, Seward, and York counties in Nebraska.
+The staff seeks to train and equip people, and/or organizations that may see (CDC).
+This is a district program, with our providing pharmacies.

 Does Nebraska Have a Good Samaritan Law?

 Nebraska does have a “Good Samaritan Law.”
-As a bystander, you can call 911 in the event that you witnessed an overdose and reduces barriers for helping someone.
+As a bystander, you can call 911 if you witnessed an overdose and reduces barriers for helping someone.

 Request Narcan/Naloxone Training

-To request training for your organization or business simply call Four Corners Health Department and ask to speak with the program staff to schedule a training for your organization or company.
+To ask for training for your organization or business simply call Four Corners Health Department and ask to speak with the program staff to reserve a training date.
 The training is about 25 minutes with time for questions and answers.
-FCHD Overdose Prevention Training includes a power point, handouts, posters for your organization to post, sample Naloxone/Narcan policy, and plan for use by staff.
+FCHD Overdose Prevention Training will have a power point, handouts, posters for your organization to post, sample Naloxone/Narcan policy, and plan for use by staff.
 The training is offered at no cost.

 Be the One Before 911

-Being in a situation where you are witnessing an overdose can be scary.
-It is important to administer Naloxone/Narcan as quickly as possible and call 911.
-Do not leave, by staying to administer aid you will be saving a life.
+Being in a spot where you are witnessing an overdose can be scary.
+It is important to give Naloxone/Narcan as quickly as you can and call 911.
+Do not leave, by staying to offer aid you will be saving a life.

-Pain whether chronic or acute, can be devastating and unfortunately it is a reality for many people.
-It is important to use effective pain management to reduce pain and help improve function so individuals can enjoy doing what matters most.
+Pain whether chronic or acute, can be difficult and unfortunately it is a reality for many people.
+It is key to use effective pain management to ease pain and help add movement so you can enjoy doing what matters most.

 Three ways you can safely manage your pain:

-- Work with your doctor to make and follow a plan
+- Work with your doctor to make and follow a care plan.

-- Set realistic goals to return to an activity that pain prevents you from doing
+- Set goals to return to work or hobby that pain does not allow you to do today.

-Alcohol misuse is a health risk factor that a person should pay attention too.
+Alcohol misuse is a health risk that a person should be aware of.
 Alcohol misuse is more than a drink a day for women and two drinks or more for men.
-There are several adverse health outcomes to overconsuming alcohol.
-Some of the main concerns around health outcomes include:
+There are many bad health results to overconsuming alcohol.
+Some of the main worries include: